TeleworkInc/gdev/README.md

 `npm install` will only need to download what is in the `dist/` directory.

 ## Prerequisites
-This package has no mandatory dependencies by default aside from Rollup and Closure Compiler. `gnv create` sets up GitHub repositories by default using `hub`, but this can be disabled with `--no-github` flag.
+This package has no mandatory dependencies aside from Rollup and Closure Compiler. `gnv create` sets up GitHub repositories by default using `hub`, but this can be disabled with `--no-github` flag.

+### Note: This package relies on POSIX commands
+Linux & MacOS should work out of the box.
+Use [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) if a real operating system is not available.

 ### System
 It is recommended to install these.